UBC-MDS/Simplefit/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

-This python package was developed by Mohammadreza Mirzazadeh, Zihan Zhou, Navya Dahiya, and Sanchit Singh.
-The team is from the Master of Data Science program at the University of the British Columbia.

 ## Contributors

+This python package was developed by the following Master of Data Science program candidates at the University of the British Columbia:

 - Mohammadreza Mirzazadeh          @rezam747
 - Zihan Zhou                       @zzhzoe